-- Geothermal heat pumps – With this type of heat pump pipes are laid directly into the ground that draw upon the earth’s own heat and transfer it into the home or business.
+- Geothermal heat pumps – With this type of heat pump pipes are laid directly into the ground that draws upon the earth’s own heat and transfers it into the home or business.
 This type of system is extremely dependable since the internal temperature of the earth once you get away from the immediate surface is predictable and stable.
-The trade off however is a higher setup cost since extensive excavation will be required.
+The trade-off however is a higher setup cost since extensive excavation will be required.

 - Water source heat pumps – With this type of system water is heated either by the sun or by geothermal heat and then circulated within the home or business to provide warmth.
 When pipes are laid in the ground they are submerged in a water source from which a briny solution in the pipes absorbs the available heat.
 That brine is then circulated through the heat pump which extracts the available energy and transfers it to the home or business to provide warmth.
 These systems are very efficient but also require a higher setup cost.

-- Hybrid heat pumps – A hybrid system is one of the above described systems that often (but not always) has a fossil fuel powered system to back it up.
-You’ll typically find these types of heat pumps in areas which experience temperature extremes because some air source heat pump systems, for example, are unable to extract energy from outside air once the temperature drops below a certain point.
+- Hybrid heat pumps – A hybrid system is one of the above-described systems that often (but not always) have a fossil fuel-powered system to back it up.
+You’ll typically find these types of heat pumps in areas that experience temperature extremes because some air source heat pump systems, for example, are unable to extract energy from outside air once the temperature drops below a certain point.
 The hybrid system ensures you’ll always have adequate heat in such places which is important to avoid pipes freezing and bursting and to maintain a healthy environment for everyone in the home.
 Some hybrid systems will combine air and ground heat sources.
 This way when the air becomes too cool to be usable the ground source kicks in and picks up the slack.
 Hybrid heat pumps are a good idea if you can afford them simply because they provide that extra measure of insurance against a cold house.